-We have devoted a lot of time and efforts to helping our clients and readers get the job.
-All of our blog posts have been tied to the subject of job search or the services our company provides (interview tips, employment agencies, resume writing, cover letter writing, etc.).
-However, we decided to assist our readers not only in the situations when people need to get a job, but also for those who have already got one.
+We have devoted a lot of time and effort to help our clients and readers get the job.
+All of our blog posts have been tied to the subject of the job search or the services our company provides (interview tips, employment agencies, resume writing, cover letter writing, etc.).
+However, we decided to assist our readers not only in situations when people need to get a job but also for those who have already got one.
 We have already started by sharing some tips on how to be happy at the workplace.
 Today we would like to continue with something very related to happiness at your job - success.

 What Is Success?
 How Do You Achieve One?

 Although this subject is somewhat similar to it to the one we have covered in the previous blog post, it is not the same.
 Of course, if you succeed at the work then most likely you won't be upset about it.
 However, professional success sometimes is darkened by the relationships with co-workers and management.
 So this time we would like to focus only on the professional side of things.
 First and foremost, you are to define for yourself what is a success at the company you work.
 It may vary for different people working in different companies.
 For example, you can say that achieving 30% sales growth in one year would be a success for your position.
 Or expanding the customer base by 20% in 6 months.
 Or growing customer retention rates...
 Whatever it is you have to know it.
 More than that, it is important that your understanding of success would match one of your managers.
 Because if you have different views on what you should be doing/achieving it may not work very well.